edelgm6/draft/examples/README.rst

 4. Run ``draft outline``

-This creates ``outline.md`` which is a Markdown file showing the basic outline of your story.
+This creates ``outline.md`` which is a Markdown file showing the basic outline of your project.

 compile
 *******